 Stage 2 Baby Food Recipe

-Kiwi can be a little acidic, so offer this to a baby once they’ve started eating solids.
+Kiwi can be a little acidic, so offer this to a baby once they’ve eaten other solids around 7 or 8 months.
 Sometimes acidic foods can cause a minor skin reaction in babies.

 - If the blender has a hard time blending the fruit totally smooth, increase the amount of kiwi to 2 cups.